 The global consumer electronic sensors market size is expected to exceed USD 34 billion by 2022.
 New product developments and investment in research & development are anticipated to contribute to market growth over the forecast period.
-Factors such as small size and lower power consumption may give a competitive edge to industry players operating in the intense competitive environment.
+Factors, such as small size and lower power consumption, may give a competitive edge to industry players.
 The increasing popularity of wearable technology is expected to boost the demand of the consumer electronic sensors industry.

 Demand for multimedia devices with features such as motion stabilization and indoor navigation is expected to favor global demand.
 Increasing adoption of security and surveillance solutions along with growing entertainment and gaming applications may provide growth avenues.
 Increasing gaming applications are expected to accelerate demand for motion sensing, which may further contribute to overall revenue.

 Germany consumer electronic sensors market by application, 2012 - 2022 (USD Million)